MapsPeople/docs/src/ios/v3/guides/booking/index.md

 ### Obtaining an Access Token for User Bookings

 Obtaining an access token for working with Bookings on behalf of a user is outside of the scope of this guide.
 Usually an access token is obtained in a login flow in your own application.

-Often, the access token may also grant you access to other resources than the Booking Service.
-We cover Single Sign-on and user authentication in our [guide about Single Sign-on]().
+> Note that the access token obtained from a [MapsIndoors Single Sign-on flow](../sso) cannot be used as access token for the `MPBookingService`.
+Single Sign-on access tokens are issued by MapsIndoors and not the underlying tenant.
+You need to login directly on your Booking tenant to get an access token that can be used for working with the Booking Service as an authenticated user.